Brief History of Alexandria 1800 - 2008 - Page 3

 The 1860’s were the beginning of a 40 year a period of strong community spirit in the area which showed itself in many ways.
 In 1862, the year after the founding of the Vale Co-op, the Public Hall was opened in Bridge Square on the site it still occupies.
 It was built by a limited company owned by many of the leading Vale businessmen of the day.
 As soon as it opened it became popular for concerts and shows, religious and political meetings and within a few years its capacity had to be extended.

 Its side rooms became popular for wedding receptions – a function they were still performing in the1960’s.
 The Vale of Leven Mechanics Institute and Library transferred its activities to the Public Hall from Dalmonach Hall soon after its opening, and remained there until the Institute ceased its activities in 1897 / 98.
 The Public Hall itself got a licence to show moving pictures in 1911, but still for a long period retained its function as a meeting and entertainment venue, having turns between pictures.
-Eventually roles were reversed and it became primarily a cinema, renaming itself the Hall Cinema which it remained until 1973 when it converted to the bingo parlour it still is.
+Eventually roles were reversed and it became primarily a cinema, renaming itself the Hall Cinema which it remained until 1973.
+It then became a bingo parlour for a few years.
+It is now ( Feb 2014) used as a furniture shop.

 In 1862 another fine building was opened in Bank Street, as it now was – by the Clydesdale Bank.
 Ferry Loan had been renamed Bank Street in the 1850’s when a small bank which up until then had operated in Ferryfield House, relocated to Bank Street close to Bank Street’s junction with Mitchell Street.
 It was run by a man named Guthrie, who was a part owner at various times of Ferryfield Works.